 - The risk and effect of diabetic nephropathy can be reduced by controlling blood sugar, blood pressure and cholestrol levels.
 This can be achieved with a combination of good dietary control as well as medication.

-Acknowledgements: The author of this page was Walaa Saweirs, it was last updated in July 2006.
-The date is was last modified is shown in the footer.
+Acknowledgements: The original author of this page was Walaa Saweirs.
+It was substantially reviewed in May 2020.
+The date it was last modified is shown in the footer.